 Fund governance is the most important function we perform on behalf of your scheme members.
-Our Fund Governance Group is independent of our fund management functions and acts on behalf of the customer, with the aim of ensuring the funds we offer are appropriate for your members and perform as expected.
+Our Fund Governance Group is independent of our fund management functions and acts on behalf of the customer, with the aim of ensuring the funds we offer are suitable and that they perform as expected.

 Our Funds Promise